thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

   * `--mount_point` *`MOUNT_POINT`*

     Directory on all cluster nodes where the NFS filesystem should be mounted (target).
-If this directory does not exist, the command creates it.
-If this directory already exists, the command uses it for mounting.
+This directory does not need to already exist.
+If this directory already exists, a new directory is not created and the existing directory is used for mounting.
 For example: `/mnt/external` (default: None)

   * `--username` *`USERNAME`*   Username to connect to the CIFS filesystem as (default: None)
   * `--password` *`PASSWORD`*  CIFS password for `--username` (default: None)